 How much does business insurance cost for a veterinary practice?

-For a sole practitioner veterinarian, professional indemnity and basic business cover typically costs $2,000 - $5,000 per year.
-A comprehensive package for a multi-vet practice including professional indemnity ($2M+), public liability, material damage, business interruption, and employer's liability may cost $6,000 - $20,000+ per year.
+A sole practitioner veterinarian can expect PI and basic business cover to cost roughly $2,200 to $5,500 per year.
+A comprehensive package for a multi-vet practice - including PI ($2M), public liability, material damage, business interruption and workers compensation - may range from $7,000 to $22,000 per year.
 Specialist and equine practices with high-value equipment typically pay more.

-No. workers compensation covers personal injury to people (including your staff) but does not apply to animal treatment claims.
-If a pet owner alleges your treatment harmed their animal, ACC plays no role - you need professional indemnity insurance to cover legal defence and any compensation.
-ACC also does not cover property damage, business interruption, or regulatory defence costs.
+No. Workers compensation covers workplace injuries to your staff but has no role in animal treatment claims.
+If a pet owner alleges your treatment harmed their animal, you need professional indemnity insurance to cover legal defence and any compensation.
+Workers compensation also does not cover property damage, business interruption or regulatory defence costs.

 Are locum veterinarians covered under my practice policy?

 This depends on your policy structure.
 Some practice policies cover all veterinarians working under the practice, while others only cover named practitioners.
-If you use locum vets, confirm with your insurer whether they are covered or need their own professional indemnity insurance.
-Locum agencies may also carry their own cover.
+If you engage locum vets, confirm with your insurer whether they are covered or need their own PI.
+Locum agencies may also arrange their own cover.

 Am I covered for farm visits and mobile veterinary work?

-Your professional indemnity insurance generally covers you regardless of where you treat animals - clinic, farm, stable, or home.
-However, working in uncontrolled farm environments carries additional risks (large animal handling, working with machinery, travel).
+Your PI generally covers you regardless of where you treat animals - clinic, farm, stable or home.
+However, working in uncontrolled farm environments carries additional risks (large animal handling, proximity to machinery, travel).
 Confirm mobile and farm-visit activities are covered, and ensure you have commercial vehicle insurance for your practice vehicle.

-What happens if the Veterinary Council investigates a complaint?
+What happens if the Veterinary Board investigates a complaint?

-If a complaint is made to the Veterinary Council, you may face a formal investigation, professional conduct hearing, or competence review.
-Professional indemnity insurance typically covers the legal representation costs for defending yourself in Veterinary Council proceedings.
-Early notification to your insurer is important if you receive any complaint or notification from the Council.
+If a complaint is made to your state or territory Veterinary Practitioners Registration Board, you may face a formal investigation, professional conduct hearing or competence review.
+Professional indemnity insurance typically covers the legal representation costs for defending yourself in these proceedings.
+Notify your insurer promptly upon receiving any complaint or Board correspondence.

 Are vet nurses and support staff covered under my policy?

 Your practice insurance generally covers employees working under your direction.
-However, the scope of cover for different staff roles varies - vet nurses performing clinical tasks have different liability exposure than reception staff.
+However, the scope of cover for different staff roles varies - vet nurses performing clinical tasks carry different liability exposure than reception staff.
 Confirm with your insurer which staff members and which activities are covered.
-Some policies may require you to declare the number and types of staff.
+Some policies may require you to declare staff numbers and roles.

 Is after-hours and emergency work covered?

-After-hours and emergency veterinary work is generally covered under your professional indemnity policy, as it forms part of your normal veterinary practice.
-However, emergency work often involves higher-risk situations - critically ill animals, stressed owners, and time-pressured decisions.
+After-hours and emergency veterinary work is generally covered under your PI policy, as it forms part of normal veterinary practice.
+However, emergency work often involves higher-risk clinical situations - critically ill animals, stressed owners, time-pressured decisions.
 Ensure your cover limits account for the additional risks of emergency care and that your policy does not exclude after-hours activities.

 Ready to Compare Business Insurance for Veterinarians?